The $8,000 tax credit didn’t do homebuyers any favors

 Regions like Las Vegas and Riverside saw growth they could never sustain but Irvine keeps on growing.
 It will be a very long slide down for Vegas and Riverside in full blown depression.

 Unfortunately COLA is the exception nowadays.
-I work for GE and they don’t offer COLA for a relocation within the US, same with a few other multinationals that I am familiar with…A lot of big companies don’t take the local cost of living into consideration and therefore “underpay” their SoCal employees grin
+I work for GE and they don’t offer COLA for a relocation within the US, same with a few other multinationals that I am familiar with…A lot of big companies don’t take the local cost of living into consideration and therefore “underpay” their SoCal employees 🙂

-Astute Observation by Also Anon
+2. Also Anon

-Actually, that 16% is a relic of the past—outside of hot dotcoms, which are definitely absent in Orange County.
+Actually, that 16% is a relic of the past — outside of hot dotcoms, which are definitely absent in Orange County.
 Most companies, in this economy, offer only as much as they think is necessary and could care less where the potential employee is moving from.

 For those movers now gaining 7% or less, as compared to their TX salary, their net income available for housing is actually reduced.
 TX state income tax: 0%.
 CA state income tax (top rate) 9.55%.
 Yes, you can deduct state from federal, so it nets to around 7%.

-Astute Observation by Planet Reality
+1. Planet Reality

 Typically a tax adjustment is included as a separate payment.
 In cases where it’s not the cost of living adjustment is increased to account for tax differences.